cis1951/website-sp24/content/lectures/06-custom-views-and-event-handling/live-demo-06.md

 You should now be able to play the game without worrying about the screen bounds!

-## Step 9: Now lets add different types of bubbles.
+## Step 9: Now let's add different types of bubbles.
 When creating them, randomly decide between two types, swipe bubbles and tap bubbles.
 For tap bubbles, randomly generate a number from 1 to 3, and this will be the number of total times they have to be tapped.
 For swipe bubbles, randomly generate an angle from 0 to 360, which represents the direction they have to swipe the bubbles.
 Modify the bubble struct like so to support this:

 ```swift
 struct Bubble: Identifiable {